 - High speed transport via (buffered on OmniOS/OI) netcat

 - Replication is always pull data.
 You only need a key on the target server, not on sources

 How to setup

-- Register the key: copy/paste the whole key-line into menu extension-register, example:
+- Register the machine ID key: copy/paste the whole key-line into menu extension-register, example:

-- Group your appliances with menu extension -appliance group.
+- Group your appliances from the target system with menu extension -appliance group.
 Klick on ++ add to add members to the group

 - Create a replication job with menu Jobs - replicate - create replication job